 To talk about triple-negative breast cancer (often shortened to TNBC), we must first understand how breast cancer is classified.
 The most basic classification of breast cancer is based on the presence of three common markers: estrogen receptor (called ER-positive), progesterone receptor (PR-positive), and human epidermal growth factor receptor 2 (HER2-positive).

 More than 70 percent of breast cancers are ER-/PR-positive and rely on estrogen to grow, while about 20–25 percent of breast cancers are HER2-positive and depend on growth pathways regulated by that protein.
 These markers not only determine a tumor’s biology but also a person’s treatment plan, as there are targeted therapies for these subtypes.

 Triple-negative breast cancer is so-named for the simple reason that its tumor cells do not express any of these three receptors.
 TNBC accounts for approximately 15 percent of invasive breast cancers.

-Triple-negative breast cancers: tend to be more advanced when diagnosed and more aggressive than ER-/PR-positive cancers; disproportionately affect Black and Hispanic women as well as younger women; and are the most commonly diagnosed breast cancer in women with inherited mutations in the BRCA1 gene.
+Triple-negative breast cancers: tend to be more advanced when diagnosed and more aggressive than ER-/PR-positive cancers; disproportionately affect younger women and Black women as well as Hispanic, and Native American women; and are the most commonly diagnosed breast cancer in women with inherited mutations in the BRCA1 gene.

 Read on to learn about triple-negative breast cancer symptoms, treatments, and how BCRF-supported researchers are working to understand and better treat this subtype.